Prisonball: Variations

 Nationball (popularized in coastal Los Angeles and in past years played in schoolyards and the LA County Junior Lifeguards program) is a variation played with one ball and with one player from each team starting in the "prison" serving as the goalie.
 Only that player is allowed to return to the main court as they start the game with an extra life in exchange for initially serving as the goalie.
 Once other players are hit with a ball, they can continue to play the game but must remain behind the court in the "prison" area.
 A thrown ball must hit another player and then hit the ground to count as an "out."
 Once the ball hits the ground it is dead.
 If a ball is caught, the thrower is out and must go to the opposite end of the court to their respective "prison" area.
 Headshots do not count, unless the hit player ducks first and then is hit in the head (thus ducking "into" the headshot).
 Other variations of nationball include playing with multiple balls, or allowing all "jailed" players to return to the main court if there's only one player left and they withstand 30 throws without being hit.

 Another usually standard rule is that "caught" balls are equally considered such (for the purposes of getting taken out or put back in) whether they are thrown by active team member or prisoners.

 Nationball has been popular in continental Europe since at least the early eighteen-hundreds.

 Also known as jail ball or jailbreak or prison ball follows the same rules as normal dodgeball, except that it incorporates the goal boxes on either end of the court; they are referred to as "jails."
 When a player gets out, he goes to "jail."
 In order for a player to get out of jail they must use a ball to get a player on the opposing team out.
 At this point the player is released from jail to play once more, and the other player goes to jail.
 This version dates back to 1966, and is also sometimes known as prisoner dodgeball.

 Also played with being released from jail by catching a ball thrown from your own team from across the court, they would then get free passage to the other side, this version is without the ability to hit the other team while in jail.

+Another variation has a prisoner released from prison when they receive a ball in prison and then proceed to hit an opposing player, also putting the opposing player in prison.

 A further variation in Britain for scouts and physical education classes, is benchball.
 Those in prison stand on a bench behind the opposition, making it slightly easier to get out of jail.

 This is not the real version of benchball, which more closely resembles netball.